Jeygopi/Assymetric_CycleGAN_Inverse_Design_Metasurfaces/README.md

 ## Training Process

 The CycleGAN is constructed through both one and two dimensional convolutional blocks, and the output can be displayed along the original data.
+The training process may not converge, and is extremely unstable.
+Depending on your dataset you may need to spend a significant time tuning hyperparameters to ensure the model does not converge too fast or too slow.

 ## Results